 We are proud Nigerians.

-Welcome home to be with the over 8,500-member strong vibrant community of hard-working and fun-loving Nigerians in British Columbia!
+Welcome home to be with the over 40,000 members strong vibrant community of hard-working and fun-loving Nigerians in British Columbia!
 Join us and enjoy the joy of serving our people and giving back generously to Canada, the blessed nation that has been so good to us.
 Our quarterly “Enjoy Canada!” lectures will open a visage of incredibly rich information to you.
-Our community activities will engage your empathic minds and give you a sense of self-fulfilment in helping others.
+Our community activities will engage your empathic minds and give you a sense of self-fulfillment in helping others.
 And while we strive to positively impact the welfare of everyone we encounter, we firmly promise to watch your back and take good care of you.